leodid68/leodid68.github.io/README.md

 Looking for my first data role (analyst / scientist / decision scientist) — ideally somewhere in the Baltics or remote in Europe.
 EU citizen, available now, happy to relocate.

-If you're hiring or just want to chat about stacking, prediction markets, or why fund accounting is secretly great training for data work — reach out.
+If you're hiring or just want to chat about prediction markets, ensemble methods, or why fund accounting is secretly great training for data work — reach out.

 **leo.didier68@proton.me** · [linkedin.com/in/leo-didier](https://linkedin.com/in/leo-didier) · [portfolio](https://leodid68.github.io)